-- 33. We confirm that there are no claims made up to the date of the signing of the financial report for insurable benefits payable under the member Life and Trauma insurance policy, which have an event date prior to 1 July 2021, and which have not already been included in the calculation of the insurance Premium Experience Rebate receivable as at 30 June 2021. - 34.
-Furthermore, there are no other known insurance claims that have been made subsequent to 1 July 2021 which had an event date prior to 1 July 2021, which would impact upon the insurance Premium Experience Rebate receivable as at 30 June 2021. - 35.
+- 33. We confirm that there are no claims made up to the date of the signing of the financial report for insurable benefits payable under the member Life and Trauma insurance policy, which have an event date prior to 1 July 2022, and which have not already been included in the calculation of the insurance Premium Experience Rebate receivable as at 30 June 2022. - 34.
+Furthermore, there are no other known insurance claims that have been made subsequent to 1 July 2022 which had an event date prior to 1 July 2022, which would impact upon the insurance Premium Experience Rebate receivable as at 30 June 2022. - 35.
 We have advised you of all reports, findings and penalties raised by any of the Branch's regulators that we are aware of, which would require further disclosure in the financial report. - 36.
-We confirm that the following assumptions have been made in recognising the right of use assets and lease liabilities in accordance with AASB 16 Leases:
+We confirm that the following assumptions have been made in recognising the right of use assets and lease liabilities in accordance with AASB 16 Leases: - The right-of-use asset is measured using the cost model where the cost on initial recognition comprises of the lease liability, initial direct costs, prepaid lease payments, estimated costs of removal and restoration less any incentives received; - b) We confirm that there are no "make-good provisions" that are required in the lease agreements and hence none have been included in the calculations of capitalised

-- a.
-The right-of-use asset is measured using the cost model where the cost on initial recognition comprises of the lease liability, initial direct costs, prepaid lease payments, estimated costs of removal and restoration less any incentives received; - b.
-We confirm that there are no "make-good provisions" that are required in the lease agreements and hence none have been included in the calculations of capitalised leases as "right-of-use" assets.
-Specifically, we confirm that there is no provision for make-good required under the terms of the lease agreement in relation to the Blackall Street premises, with there being no structural changes or damage since the time of the Union's occupation of the site; - c.
-The right-of-use asset is depreciated over the lease term on a straight-line basis and assessed for impairment in accordance with the impairment of assets accounting policy of the Branch; - d.
-The lease liability is initially measured at the present value of the remaining lease payments at the commencement of the lease.
-The discount rate is the Branch's incremental borrowing rate; - e.
-Subsequent to initial recognition, the lease liability is measured at amortised cost using the effective interest rate method.
-The lease liability is remeasured whether there is a lease modification, change in estimate of the lease term or index upon which the lease payments are based (e.g. CPI) or a change in the Branch's assessment of lease term. - 37.
-We confirm that based upon the best available information on hand at the date of signing this letter, the impact of the COVID-19 pandemic is appropriately reported in the financial statements, which is limited to the disclosure at Note 21 Events after the end of the Reporting Period.
+- leases as "right-of-use" assets.
+Specifically, we confirm that there is no provision for make-good required under the terms of the lease agreement in relation to the Blackall Street premises, with there being no structural changes or damage since the time of the Branch's occupation of the site; - c) The right-of-use asset is depreciated over the lease term on a straight-line basis and assessed for impairment in accordance with the impairment of assets accounting policy of the Branch; - d) The lease liability is initially measured at the present value of the remaining lease payments at the commencement of the lease.
+The discount rate is the Branch's incremental borrowing rate; - e) Subsequent to initial recognition, the lease liability is measured at amortised cost using the effective interest rate method.
+The lease liability is remeasured whether there is a lease modification, change in estimate of the lease term or index upon which the lease payments are based (e.g. CPI) or a change in the Branch's assessment of lease term.